ssaffarzadeh/30DayMapChallenge2025/README.md

 ## Resources
 - [Geospatial Data Carpentry for Urbanism](https://carpentries-incubator.github.io/r-geospatial-urban/) provides a comprehensive guide on how you can work with raster and vector data in R.
 - Refactoring session: Thursday, 27th of November 2025, 12:30-14:30 (TUD Library, Blue Room)
+- Miro board for providing peer-review:

 ### Our logo
 ![](https://rbanism.org/assets/imgs/about/vi_l.jpg)